 Diferential fullness after a tummy tuck while can occur is not usually common.
 Yes, there is often some mild asymmtery, but if you have significantly bulging tissue 1 year after a tummy tuck on one side, then a revision of liposuction can probably help.
 If you are planning to lose some weight, then I would suggest doing that first to see how the area responds.

 Liposuction after tummy tuck can improve results

-You did mention however that even right after your procedure you noticed a little extra fullness on the right side and felt it didn't heal as well.
-After you lose weight and strengthen your surgeon may be able to refine the area with a small amount of liposuction.
+You did mention, however, that even right after your procedure you noticed a little extra fullness on the right side and felt it didn't heal as well.
+After you loose weight and strengthen, your surgeon may be able to refine the area with a small amount of liposuction.
 This can be done as a local procedure and we like to use a syringe technique because it is very accurate for touch ups.

-Don't get dicouraged and good luck with your weight loss.
+Don't get discouraged and good luck with your weight loss.

 If the problems are caused by fat you added, then losing weight should help.
 It sounds like you should go back to your plastic surgeon and ask them.
 It is not always possible to give you the correct answer without seeing your problems.
 Weight gain can ruin a lovely result.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.